codebagNG/Java-School/README.md

  - Codebag Team
 # Compensate Us
  You can only compensate us by starring and watching this repository.
 So that you can get updates on the repo.
 Following us on Twitter, Facebook and Instagram @codebagNG will be appreciated.
+# Note
+  This repo is just a means of touching what we are going to be doing briefly.
+For better understanding of what we are touching here students are advised to follow the tutorials and do the mini-projects